KnowPulse-KnowledgeBase/WritingHelp-AvoidingPlagiarism/_episodes/03-Data-and-plagiarm.md

 - "How to give attribution to where you got the data besides cite the original author?"

 objectives:
-- "Aviod data plagiarism."
+- "Avoid data plagiarism when using other people's data."
 keypoints:
--"Check the data repository website to see its data citing guidelines"
+- "Check the data repository website to see its data citing guidelines"

 ---

 ---
 ### Please Note
 The following context originally presents in a question-answer format between Dr. Bett's team and Kate Langrell.
 Kate Langrell is a copyright coordinator on the library staff at the University of Saskatchewan.
 Kate approached the question from the perspective of using such images in a thesis.
 Any question regarding images being submitted to a publication, please contact [Kate Langrell](https://library.usask.ca/copyright/about-us/kate-langrell.php) directly.